kanishkasubash/frontend-boilerplate/README.md

-# Frontend Boilerplate for HTML, SCSS, JavaScript based Small scale Frontend build tool
+# HTML, SCSS and JavaScript based Small scale Frontend build tool

 1. Comppile SCSS to CSS with minifing and sourcemap.
 2. Bundle JS files, minifing and sourcemap.